 Sometimes, according to Thompson, divorcing couples sell their homes and downsize, each buying smaller places with the stay-at-home spouse sometimes asking family for a loan or using her savings or retirement to make the purchase.

-Another option is that one spouse buys out the other’s equity in the marital home, Wall said.
+Another option is that one spouse buys out the other’s equity in the marital home.
 It used to be that the purchasing spouse had to come up with a lot of money to buy out the equity of the other spouse, and that was hard to do.
-“Today the problem is different, with equities down: buying out the other spouse isn’t difficult, but paying the steep mortgages on your own is tough.
+“Today the problem is different,” Wall says.
+“With equities down: buying out the other spouse isn’t difficult, but paying the steep mortgages on your own is tough.
 And refinancing is less of an option than it used to be, with stricter lending standards.

 Cunningham, formerly the chief operating officer of bankrate.com, said the cost of selling, buying and moving are significant today because of the downturn in the real estate market.
-“People are just having a hard timegetting out from under their mortgage under normal circumstances.
-In adivorce, where there’s a need to sell sooner rather than later, it becomes an even more difficult situation,” he said.
+“People are just having a hard time getting out from under their mortgage under normal circumstances.
+In a divorce, where there’s a need to sell sooner rather than later, it becomes an even more difficult situation,” he says.

-Given the economic downtown, Wall said couples who have 401(k)s often borrow from them to stay afloat.
-Her average client has between $200,000 6to $500,000 to split, in 401(k)s and rollover IRAs, on average.
-In California, she said, stock options are still a big issue.
+Given the economic downtown, Wall says couples who have 401(k)s often borrow from them to stay afloat.
+Her average client has between $200,000 to $500,000 to split, in 401(k)s and rollover IRAs, on average.
+In California, she says, stock options are still a big issue.

-EMOTIONAL COSTSThe cost of therapy varies geographically and with the therapists level of training and expertise, according to Granat.
+The cost of therapy varies geographically and with the therapists level of training and expertise, according to Granat.
 The counseling sessions can range from $45 to $350 for 50- to 55-minute sessions.
-“It’s really not that much when you consider the other costs of divorce,” Cunningham said, “and much of it is paid by insurance.”
+“It’s really not that much when you consider the other costs of divorce,” Cunningham says, “and much of it is paid by insurance.”

 Most insurers cap the amount they pay per session, though.
-And in larger metropolitan areas, that cap may not cover the total cost of the session, according to Josie Brown, co-author of Martin, of Marriage Confidential: 102 Honest Answers to the Questions Every Husband Wants to Ask, and Every Wife Needs to Know [Signal Press].
+And in larger metropolitan areas, that cap may not cover the total cost of the session, according to Josie Brown, co-author of Marriage Confidential: 102 Honest Answers to the Questions Every Husband Wants to Ask, and Every Wife Needs to Know.